 Squamous cells (keratinocytes) are the main structural cells of the epidermis (the outer layer of skin).
 Squamous cell carcinoma, the second most common type of skin cancer, usually develops on sun-exposed areas but may grow anywhere on the skin or in the mouth, where sun exposure is minimal.
-It may develop on normal skin but is more likely to develop in precancerous skin growths caused by previous sun exposure (actinic keratoses—see Actinic Keratoses: Precancerous Growths).
+It may develop on normal skin but is more likely to develop in precancerous skin growths caused by previous sun exposure (actinic keratoses—see Sidebar 1: Actinic Keratoses: Precancerous Growths).
 Each year in the United States, 700,000 people are diagnosed with squamous cell carcinoma and 2,500 people die from it.

 Squamous cell carcinoma is characterized by its thick, scaly, irregular appearance.
 Fair-skinned people are much more susceptible to squamous cell carcinoma than darker-skinned people.
 This type of cancer is also more likely to develop in chronic sores—such as chronic skin ulcers—or in skin that has been scarred, particularly by burns.

 Squamous cell carcinoma begins as a red area with a scaly, crusted surface that does not heal.
 As it grows, the tumor may become somewhat raised and firm, sometimes with a wartlike surface.
 Eventually, the cancer becomes an open sore and grows into the underlying tissue.